Osaka

 Underground stations

-Underground stations (Umeda especially) are like cities, with many "streets" and insane amount of exits.
+Underground stations (Umeda especially) are like towns, with many "streets" and insane amount of exits.
 Took me a few days to discover (and memorize) the exit nearest to my hotel 😀 And also, speaking of hotels... when you're navigating back to your hotel from an unknown direction, check the name you're putting into the navigation, and resulting location (on a map).
 There may be multiple similarly named ones, and if your rely on auto-complete too much, you may end up slightly off-course.
 Don't ask me how I know 😀

 Umeda Sky Building